+'''

+};

+channel null {

+// this is the bit bucket;

+file "/dev/null"

+// any logging to this channel

+// is discarded.

+channel default_stderr {

+// writes to stderr

+file "<stderr>";

+// this is illustrative only;

+// there's currently no way

+// of saying "stderr" in the

+// configuration language.

+// i.e. don't try this at home.

+severity info; };

+default_stderr only works before the server daemonizes (i.e.

+during initial startup) or when it is running in foreground

+mode (-f command line option).

+There are many categories, so you can send the logs

+you want to see wherever you want, without seeing logs you

+don't want.
+Right now the categories are

+default

+the catch-all. many things still

+aren't classified into categories, and

-they all end up here. also, if you don't specify any channels for a category, the default category is
+they all end up here. also, if you

-used
+don't specify any channels for a

+category, the default category is used

 instead.

+config

-config high-level configuration file
+high-level configuration file

 processing

+parser

-parser low-level configuration file
+low-level configuration file processing

-processing
+queries

-queries what used to be called "query
+what used to be called "query logging"

-logging"

-lame-servers messages like "Lame server on"
+messages like "Lame server on ..."

+lame-servers

 statistics

-panic if the server has to shut itself
+if the server has to shut itself

+panic

 down due to an internal problem, it

 logs the problem here (as well as

 in the problem's native category)

+update

-update dynamic update
+dynamic update

+ncache

-ncache negative caching
+negative caching

+xfer-in

-xfer-in zone transfers we're receiving
+zone transfers we're receiving

+xfer-out

-xfer-out zone transfers we're sending
+zone transfers we're sending

-db all database operations
+all database operations

+db

+eventlib

-eventlib debugging info from the event system
+debugging info from the event system

-1 . (see below)

-packet dumps of packets received and sent

 (see below)

+dumps of packets received and sent

+packet

+(see below)

+notify

+cname

-notify cname the NOTIFY protocol messages like "XX points to a CNAME"
+messages like "XX points to a CNAME"

+security

-security approved/unapproved requests
+approved/unapproved requests

+OS

-os operating system problems
+operating system problems

-insist consistency check failures
+consistency check failures

+insist

+maintenance

-maintenance periodic maintenance
+periodic maintenance

-load zone loading
+zone loading

+load

-response-checks messages like
+messages like

+response-checks

-1 "Malformed response"
+"Malformed response ..."

-"wrong ans. name"
+"wrong ans. name ..."

-"unrelated additional info"
+"unrelated additional info ..."

-"invalid RR type"
+"invalid RR type ..."

-"bad referral"
+"bad referral ..."

-/

-( catego ry parser {
+category parser {

+syslog_errors;

-syslog_errors; // you can log to as many channels
+// you can log to as many channels

+default_syslog;

-default_syslog; // as you want
+// as you want

 };

-( catego ry lame-servers { null; }; // don't log these at all
+category lame-servers { null; }; // don't log these at all

-( channe l moderate_debug { severity debug 3; file "foo"; print-time yes; print-category yes; print-severity yes; // foo // timestamp log entries // print category name

 '''

-/
+'''

+channel moderate_debug {

+severity debug 3;

+// level 3 debugging to file

+file "foo";

+// foo

+// timestamp log entries

+print-time yes;

+// print category name

+print-category yes;

+// print severity level

+print-severity yes;

 Note that debugging must have been turned on either

 on the command line or with a signal to get debugging

 output (non-debugging output will still be written to

 this channel).

-/

 };

-/

 If you don't want to see "zone XXXX loaded" messages but do

 want to see any problems, you could do the following.

-/

 channel no_info_messages {

-syslog;
+svsloq;

 severity notice;

 };

 category load { no_info_messages; };

-/

 You can also define category "default"; it gets used when no

 "category" statement has been given for a category.

-/

 category default {

 default_syslog;

-moderate debug;
+moderate_debug;

 };

-/

-If you don't define category default yourself, the default
+\mbox{\ensuremath{\star}} If you don't define category default yourself, the default

 default category will be used.
 It is

 category default { default_syslog; default_debug; };

 /

-/

-If you don't define category panic yourself, the default
+\mbox{\ensuremath{^{\star}}} If you don't define category panic yourself, the default

 panic category will be used.
 It is

-category panic { default_syslog; default_stderr; }; / / Two categories, 'packet' and 'eventlib', are special.
-Only one channel may be assigned to each of them, and it must be a file channel.
+category panic { default_syslog; default_stderr; };

+Two categories, 'packet' and 'eventlib', are special.
+Only one

+channel may be assigned to each of them, and it must be a

+file channel.
 If you don't define them yourself, they default to

 category eventlib { default_debug; };

 category packet { default_debug; };

-/
+};

 include "filename";

 // can't do within a statement

 '''

-BIND 8.1 Enhanced Features
+C BIND 8.1 Enhanced Features